[“Shul” is the Yiddish word for synagogue.]

 |Speaking of Hebrew slaves, for a modern comic book retelling of the Exodus story, I highly recommend the graphic novel, The Lone and Level Sands, written by A. David Lewis and drawn by mp Mann.
 Based on the Bible, the Qur’an, and historical sources, it presents the story through the eyes of Pharaoh Ramses II, who, as the publisher’s description puts it, is either the “greatest leader or worst villain” in the Book of Exodus.
 It shows how Ramses must deal with the “impossible demands of an alien deity,” made by his long-lost cousin Moses, while trying to “rule wisely, love his family well, and deal justly in the face of a divine wrath.”|

 In addition to the lack of pay and appreciation early comic book creators received while producing their work, they got even less after they turned over their finished products to their publishers.
 For decades, comic book writers and artists received no copyright, royalties or often even credit for the characters or stories they created.
 Siegel and Shuster famously sold publisher DC Comics their rights to Superman for a pittance, and then spent decades fighting in the courts to get the acknowledgment and share of profits from the Man of Steel’s multimedia and merchandising empire to which they were rightfully entitled.
 Jack Kirby, who was more Stan Lee’s creative collaborator than illustrator, could not get his original artwork from Marvel Comics, only to see it pilfered and sold by unscrupulous collectors at comic book conventions around the country.
-Writer Fred Van Lent and artist Ryan Dunlavey recently depicted these and other anti-creator injustices in the “All-Lawsuit Issue!” of their six-part comic book history of comic book history, Comic Book Comics.
+Writer Fred Van Lent and artist Ryan Dunlavey recently depicted these and other anti-creator injustices in the their Comic Book History of Comics.

 Succeeding generations of comic book creators learned from the mistreatment of their predecessors and began agitating for creator ownership of their work in the 1970s.
 Some even helped their aging role models get back the credit and financial rewards they deserved.